Herbs And Supplements That Can Heal Or Awaken Your Thyroid

 One of the key drivers and actors behind your emotions and emotional intelligence is your thyroid.
 Resting below your Adam’s apple, and along the front and sides of your windpipe, the thyroid has two squishy compartments connected by a similarly textured bridge.
 Shaped like a butterfly, this gentle and vital friend appears to elevate your breath and give flight to your voice.

 Your thyroid is hyper-aware and connected to the other realms, unlike any of your other glands and organs.
-This cute little organ might also be a compassionate, symbiotic alien that sources information and channels it back to the mothership.
 It might also be providing you with helpful information on how to live, love, heal and thrive.

 As with all things related to your health, seek the help of a doctor, D.O., or nutritionist to help you understand, treat, and heal your body.
 The thyroid is a particularly complex organ, so as you pursue its healing, be careful, be gentle, and have patience.

 The thyroid gland uses the iodine in your body (sourced from food and supplements) to produce two vital hormones: T3 (Triiodothyronine) and T4 (Thyroxine).
 Your pituitary gland, nestled in your brain, is the thyroid’s master and the gatekeeper of TSH (Thyroid-Stimulating Hormone).

 When your pituitary gland releases TSH into your bloodstream, your thyroid excretes hormones.
 When your pituitary gland detects low thyroid hormone levels, it releases more TSH.
 When it detects the opposite, it reduces its excretion of TSH.
 To diagnose thyroid problems, doctors will use blood tests to determine your levels of TSH, T4, T3, and sometimes RT3 (Reverse T3).